This is a card in Dave's Virtual Box of Cards.

 Back to SQLite.

-This may not be the best way to do this, but here’s an example of having a counter that lets me always fetch the most recently updated item without having to rely on timestamps.
+This may not be the best way to do this (yes, See With Triggers below!), but here’s a simple example of having a counter that lets me always fetch the most recently updated item without having to rely on timestamps.

 First, let’s make SQLite show nice columnar output (see also SQLite3 CLI notes).